 HCC opened in August, 1965 with one curriculum program and 39 students.
 Today, HCC offers over 30 curriculum programs to over 3,000 curriculum students.
 Our website includes a full list of curriculum programs.

 More than 5,000 students attend Workforce Continuing Education courses.
 HCC also provides high school readiness and adult education courses to several hundred students each semester through its College and Career Readiness programs.
-HCC offers certificate programs to Haywood County high school students through Career and College Promise partnerships with local high schools and through Haywood Early College.
+HCC offers certificate programs to Haywood County high school students through partnerships with local high schools and through Haywood Early College.
 Finally, HCC's Small Business Center provides resources to new and growing local businesses and HCC will be unveiling its new Business Incubator facility in the fall of 2014.

 HCC has one of the prettiest college campuses in the state, featuring a pond and working millhouse, rhododendron gardens, walking paths, Frisbee golf course, and numerous historic trees and shrubs.